Cape Town Museums - World Guide to Cape Town

 Set up in the late 1970s, this Bo-Kaap Museum tells the story of the local community in which it is situated.
 The building itself is furnished in the style that befits a 19th-century Muslim family.

-Cape Town museum open: Monday to Saturday - 10:00 to 17:00
+Open hours: Monday to Saturday - 10:00 to 17:00

-Cape Town museum admission: charge, children aged under 16 are free
+Admission: charge, children aged under 16 are free

-Cape Town Museums: District Six Museum - 25a Buitenkant Street, Cape Town, South Africa, ZA
+Address: 25a Buitenkant Street, Cape Town, South Africa, ZA

 Tel: +27 021 466 7200